When looking for a job, you won’t get far without a professional-looking resume.

 The page uses a horizontal scrolling feature, so people can simply use the arrow keys to navigate through the resume.

-If you have years of experience under your belt, and lots of roles to explain, this might be the right way for you to tell the story of your career clearly.
+If you have years of experience under your belt, this might be the right way for you to tell the story of your career clearly.

 You should consider adding information about what you’re looking for on your own website.
 This lets recruiters know the status of your job search, and clients know how to work with you.